Submitting a Course for Approval as General Education Course Under the Fall 2013 Requirements

 each goal (competency), write one or at most two measurable learning

-outcomes.
+outcomes and look at the minimum expectations link to see how they would fit into the learning outcomes.
 A learning outcome is a clear, concise statement that

 describes how a student can demonstrate their mastery of the competency in